kotserge/pinn-curriculum-learning/doc/presentation/presentation.md

 ### Step 1: Hyperparameter Search

-As our goal is to investigate the <mark>effects of sampling size and noise</mark> in the training data, the <mark>models used should be as optimal</mark> as possible.
-Therefore, we first find optimal hyperparameters for the optimizers.
+As our goal is to investigate the effects of sampling size and noise in the training data, the <mark>models used should be as optimal</mark> as possible.
+Therefore, we first <mark>find optimal hyperparameters</mark> for the optimizers.

 ### Step 2: Sample Size and Noise Sweep

-Using the optimal hyperparameters, we vary the sample size and noise to see how they affect the performance of PINNs with curriculum learning.
+Using the <mark>optimal hyperparameters</mark>, we <mark>vary the sample size and noise</mark> to see how they affect the performance of PINNs with curriculum learning.

 ---